• 简体中文

 2. PLGA Microcapsule Formation

-After being generated, the droplets are collected in a glass Petri dish.
+After being generated, the polymer emulsions are collected in a glass Petri dish.
 IPAc contained in the shell phase diffuses into the continuous phase so the PLGA precipitates.
 As a result, droplets are solidified and become PLGA microcapsules.

 plga microcapsule